dist-svc/dsf-proto/data-structures/options.md

 **Kinds:**

-The top bit of the Option Kind field (marked `A`) indicates whether an option is part of the core implementation (A=0), or application specific (A=1) to allow mixed use of common DSD options and application specific options in a single object.
+The top bit of the Option Kind field (marked `A`) indicates whether an option is part of the core implementation (A=0), or application specific (A=1) to allow mixed use of common DSF options and application specific options in a single object.

 | Name | ID | Description | Multiple? | Size |
 | :--- | :--- | :--- | :--- | :--- |